Grasia/dao-analyzer/README.md

 `pip install -r requirements.txt`

 ## How to run it?
-Before launch the app, you have to run the following script in order to enable the cache stored in `datawarehouse/daostack`:
+Before launch the app, you have to run the following script in order to enable the cache stored in `datawarehouse`:

-`python3 cache_scripts/daostack/main.py`
+`python3 cache_scripts/main.py`

 After a few minutes, you can now run the app with: